Rabin M Joshi

 How do I make tea in a thermos without it getting bitter?

 Brew tea in a separate mug or pot, then strain fully before pouring into the thermos.
 Bitter thermos tea usually happens when leaves keep steeping for hours inside the bottle.
-If you want it stronger, use a little more leaf—not more steep time.

 How do I keep tea hot longer in winter?